Skip to content

 Comfort

-The most important aspect of picking the right mask how comfortable it feels on your face.
-Everyone is different, so it makes sense that not every works for every diver.
+The most important aspect of picking the right mask is how comfortable it feels on your face.
+Everyone is different, so it makes sense that not every mask works for every diver.
 Modern dive masks have the benefit of being made with high grade silicone skirts.
-The quality skirts help provide a great seal on almost every diver.
-The mask frame is what can make a mask uncomfortable for a diver.
-Every mask model can fit differently on different faces.
-The best way to find out if a mask works for you is to try it on.
+These quality skirts help provide a great seal on the face of almost every diver.
+The mask's frame is what can make it uncomfortable for a diver.
+Masks can however fit differently on different faces.
+That means that the best way to find out if a mask works for you is to try it on.

 Testing For The Right Mask